makerfaireczech/maker_badge/README.md

 	These boards were distributed at Maker Faire Prague 2023 (10 - 11/6/2023) and onwards.

-## How to use this board?

-For information about programming of this board please visit wiki!

 ## Where I can buy it?

 [Makermarket](https://www.makermarket.cz/maker-badge)